 - Herbig K, Trussler AP, Khosla R, Rohrich RJ.
 Combination Jessner’s Solution and TCA Chemical Peel for Facial Rhytides: Technique and Outcomes.
 Plast Reconstr Surg.
 2009 Sep;124 (3):955-64.
 (Chemical peel)

 Whether you have a question or would like to setup a Skin Care consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, call our office at 512-450-1077 to schedule in directly.
+Please fill out our contact form, or call our Austin office at 512-450-1077 to schedule an appointment.
 Start your journey to not only looking, but feeling better today!